-Last Minute Special: Enjoy 2 for 1 deals on selected 2018 departures only.
+Last Minute Special: Last Minute Special: Save $1000 + 1 free hotel night and airport transfers on selected 2018 departures only.
 Enquire today!

 Early Bird Special: Enjoy 2019 cruises for 2018 rates.
 Discounted prices as listed.
 Contact us today!